Environmental policy of China: Policy support for electronic vehicles

-Policy Support for Solar Power
+Policy support for solar power

 China leads the world in both the deployment of solar power (with more than one-third of global capacity) and in solar manufacturing.

-The 13th Five-Year Plan establishes a goal of 153.6 GW of solar capacity in China by 2020, as well as individual targets by province.
+China's Sixth Five-Year Plan (1981–1985) was the first to address government policy support for solar PV panel manufacturing.
+Policy support for solar panel manufacturing has been a part of every Five-Year Plan since.

+The 2008 financial crisis prompted significant stimulus efforts by China to invigorate its then-struggling solar industry.

+The China Development Bank provided $20 billion of financing to domestic solar manufacturers in 2010.

 China has provided feed-in-tariffs for solar power since at least 2011.

+The 13th Five-Year Plan established a goal of 153.6 GW of solar capacity in China by 2020, as well as individual targets by province.

 The value of Chinese solar technology exports has risen sharply, accounting for 3% ($32 billion) of the total value of China's exports in 2020.
-The Communist Party of China views solar technology production as dovetailing with its ambitions to transform China's economy toward higher value-added goods and services.
+The CCP views solar technology production as dovetailing with its ambitions to transform China's economy toward higher value-added goods and services.
 The government spends heavily on solar research and development, with much of the funding coming form the Ministry of Science and Technology.

-For the first half of 2022, China's investments in large scale solar increased 173 percent from the prior year, amounting to $41 billion USD.
+For the first half of 2022, China's investments in large scale solar increased 173 percent from the prior year, amounting to US$41 billion.

+Policy support for eco-cities

+Following the start of the Eleventh Five-Year Plan in 2006, China introduced a series of policies designed to encourage the development of sustainable cities.

+Eco-cities in China are a significant component of the country's efforts to address climate change and promote sustainable urban development.
+The government has launched three programs to encourage the construction of ambitious urban projects that integrate environmental considerations with urban planning, aiming to create environmentally-friendly, low-carbon, and livable urban environments.
+The 17th National Congress of the Chinese Communist Party introduced the idea of a "low-carbon eco-city model" as part of a broader "eco-culture" framework, describing it as part of an effort to encourage sustained peace and common prosperity.

+China's rapid urbanization and industrialization have contributed to environmental challenges, including increased greenhouse gas emissions, higher energy consumption, and pollution.
+By leveraging green technologies, sustainable infrastructure, and eco-friendly practices, Chinese eco-cities seek to reduce carbon emissions, enhance resource efficiency, and improve the quality of life for urban residents.
+More than 90% of Chinese cities have adopted eco-city programs.